jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _For each desired change, make the change easy (warning: this may be hard), then make the easy change._ — Kent Beck

-_Make it correct, make it clear, make it concise, make it fast.
-In that order._ — Wes Dyer

 _... the best programs are the ones written when the programmer is supposed to be working on something else._ — Melinda Varian

 _Good Programming is not learned from generalities, but by seeing how significant programs can be made clean, easy to read, easy to maintain and modify, … .
 Careful study and imitation of good programs leads to better writing._ — Kernighan and Plauger